radareorg/radare.org/gsoc/2018/ideas.md

 This feature would greatly help during exploits development, and people would be able to ditch mona.py for radare2 ;)

 ### Assess requirements for evaluation
-midterm: ROP gadgets stored in sdb, and gadget classification final evaluation: a working ropchain builder
+1st term: ROP gadgets stored in sdb, and gadget classification 2nd term: Writing integration with SMT solver and producing SMT constraints Final term: Working ropchain compiler, covered by tests and documented in r2book.

 ### Mentors
 - jvoisin